Here be a popular stop-off spot on the western banks of Loch Lomond and the car park could serve Glasgow Airport.

 The church, by the way, is where Noel Edmonds, no less, married at the second attempt but that turned out to be a No-Deal and he'd go on to do it again in the Cotswolds.

-The Luss General Store isn't really so don't come here expecting crisps and pop although they might serve fish & chips out back.
+The Luss General Store isn't really so don't come here expecting crisps and pop, and they no longer serve, which they randomly did, fish & chips out back.

 As well as the new Faerie Trail-related merchandise, it's mostly tartan art with a smattering of tartan knick-knacks and provided one of the backdrops for Take the High Road, a Scottish TV serving of soapy, afternoon fayre that ran for nearly 10 years during the 1990s.

-Until quite recently this place was still somewhat old-fashionedly dining out on that fact and you yourself could have dined out on the shortbread.
-A poor old man stood with a platter who couldn't quite remember if he'd already offered you a piece.
+Until rather recently, this place was still somewhat old-fashionedly dining out on the fact.
+You yourself could have dined out on the shortbread, from an elderly gent stood with a platter who couldn't quite remember if he'd already offered you a piece.

-Now it's been revamped and together with the refurbishment of the Loch Lomond Arms Hotel, Luss looks to be looking to the future but a worrying eavesdrop in the Coach House Coffee Shop.
-They're a bit concerned that the organised coach trips just aren't stopping here anymore.
+Now it's been revamped and together with the refurbishment of the Loch Lomond Arms Hotel, Luss looks to be looking to the future, but a worrying eavesdrop in the Coach House Coffee Shop.
+They're a bit concerned the organised coach trips aren't stopping here anymore.

 It's not known why, it's easy enough to get to, just take the... well, take the A82, actually, where you'll find it nine miles north of Balloch.